How long have we been breeders?

 Discipline

 The Australian Shepherd is an easy dog to train.
 Being a working stock dog, he has been bred to learn to take directions and listen to his owner.
 He is also bred to be able to think on his own and make decisions for himself.
 It is up to you, the owner, to teach the dog what is, and is not, allowed.
 When he is a puppy, he must learn to look to you as his leader or you could be in for trouble when he becomes an adult.
 This does not mean you need to treat your puppy roughly.
-If trained correctly, Aussies readily accept the authority of their masters and a harsh word is often as effective as physical punishment.
+If trained correctly, Aussies readily accept the authority of their human and a harsh word is often as effective as physical punishment.
 While he is eating, your puppy should allow you to be present and to take away his food.
 He should not growl or nip at you when you try to make him do something.
-A good method to show a puppy who is boss is to pick him up by both sides of the scruff of his neck and shake him gently while looking him in the eye and speaking firmly.
-This is very similar to the way a mother dog disciplines her pups and he will understand this far better than a spanking or a swat with a newspaper.
 Aussies are very intelligent and will test you from time to time.
-You should be firm and let them know who is in charge.
-The earlier you do this, the less trouble you will have later.
-A dog who knows his place in the family is far happier and more secure.

 top